hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

 Hardaker                  Expires 23 April 2022                 [Page 1]

-Internet-Draft     Intentionally Temporarily Insecure       October 2021
+Internet-Draft  Intentionally Temporarily Degraded or In    October 2021

 Table of Contents